karlospn/building-qa-app-with-aws-bedrock-kendra-s3-and-streamlit/README.md

 # **Introduction**

-This repository contains a practical example about how to build a Q&A app (powered by a LLM model) capable of answering questions related to your private documents in just a couple of hours.
+This repository contains a practical example about how to build a Q&A app capable of answering questions related to your private documents using the GenAI AWS services.

 > Previously, I built a Q&A app using Azure OpenAI GPT-4 and Pinecone _(you can find it in [here](https://github.com/karlospn/building-qa-app-with-openai-pinecone-and-streamlit))_.
 > In this repository I will built exactly the same app but using only AWS services (+ Streamlit for the UI).